info-arnav/alum-updated/README.md

 - Users can participate in forums and discussions
 - Notifications and updates for college events and activities

+## Features in Progress Currently

+- Student and Alumni Recruitment Page
+- New Recruitment Creation
+- Recruitment Status and Application viewing
+- Recruitment Edit, Delete and Retreat Options

 ## Security Protocols

 - API key generation and encryption